-Two cases in point are Ultimate Electronics, Thornton, Colo., and Music Systems, El Paso, Texas.
+Two cases in point are Ultimate Electronics, based here, and Music Systems of El Paso, Texas.
 Both are “branding” their installation expertise in car audio and positioning their stores as “experts.”

-Ultimate just launched an exclusive new Ultimate Ride brand for its 32 stores in a fanfare of radio and newspaper ads.
-The company is seeking to highlight the chain's expertise in car audio and also to shine a spotlight on a high profit market that has its own unique audience, but whose sales have been sluggish.
+Ultimate just launched an exclusive new Ultimate Ride brand for its 32 stores, in a fanfare of radio and newspaper ads.
+The company is seeking to highlight the chain’s expertise in car audio and also to shine a spotlight on a high profit market that has its own unique audience, but whose sales have been sluggish.